Barbara H. Padnos International Center

-A: My friend went aboard to Turkey and she told me all of the amazing things she did and saw while she was there.
+A: My friend went abroad to Turkey and she told me all of the amazing things she did and saw while she was there.
 It made me want to see everything that she saw.

-A: The campus was Huge it was a beautiful place to be but you definitely needed to use the buses to get around.
+A: The campus was huge.
+It was a beautiful place to be but you definitely needed to use the buses to get around.
 The food was really good but beware they have Tuna Pizza it's weird and smells kinda gross but its one of things they love to eat.
 The classes were hard but as long as you kept up on studying and studied for the tests you do fine.

 I loved the culture it is so full of life and always awake no matter the time of night.
 The culture was definitely Middle Eastern a lot of Muslim customs but it was all for the experience.